-The easiest way to find journals is through UCT's e-journal portal.
-To find the e-journal portal - use the dropdown menu under 'Search and find' and click on e-journals.
+The easiest way to find journals is through UCT Libraries catalogue -Primo.
+To find Primo - go to the UCT Libraries or Law Library homepage and click on the search box available or you may use the dropdown menu under 'Search and find' and click on Primo.

 If you are unsure of what the title is, type in the keywords that you know and make sure the 'contains' box next to the search box is ticked